 As a teacher, dealing with student plagiarism can be one of the most frustrating experiences you will encounter.
 Here are a few suggestions to help you avoid student plagiarism:

 - Discuss UTK’s Honor Statement and student responsibilities regarding academic integrity, including the definition of plagiarism, with your students, and include a reference to it on your syllabus.
 Let students know what the consequences for plagiarism will be.
-This information is available on page 12 of Hilltopics.
+This information is available in Section 10 of the Student Code of Conduct.

 - Create assignment prompts that are specific enough that students are not able to find online papers that respond to them.